Constantine VII, 913-959, replaces Romanus I. A Byzantine story illustrated by Byzantine copper coins.

 [All references to the Dumbarton Oaks Catalogs are to volume 3, part 2.]

-This type is almost always poorly overstruck, usually on coins of Romanus (next) which were removed from circulation.
+The type above of Constantine VII is almost always poorly overstruck, usually on coins of Romanus (next) which were removed from circulation.

 Romanus I, 920-944, during the reign of Constantine VII (913-959), but with no mention of Constantine VII.
 Struck 931-944.